victorpalle/Portfolio/README.md

   Lien vers le projet --> [MY_RUNNER](./MY_RUNNER)

-In this project, you are asked to make a small video game based on the rules of a finite Endless Running Game (like Mario Bross).The basic rules for the my_runner are as follows:<br>
+In this project, you are asked to make a small video game based on the rules of a finite Endless Running Game (like Mario Bross).The basic rules for the my_runner are as follows:<br><br>
 •the player is a character who runs in a map you took as parameter. <br>
 •enemies and obstacles must appear on the opposite side to the player position. <br>
 •the player can use the space bar to jump and avoid obstacles and enemies. <br>